helloitsurdvq/VDT2024-phase2-project/3_opamp-go/README.md

-# OpAMP protocol implementation in Go
+# OpAMP implementation in Go

 [Open Agent Management Protocol (OpAMP)](https://github.com/open-telemetry/opamp-spec) is a network protocol for remote management of large fleets of data collection Agents.

-OpAMP allows Agents to report their status to and receive configuration from a

-Server and to receive agent package updates from the server.
+OpAMP allows Agents to report their status to and receive configuration from a server and to receive agent package updates from the server.

+OpAMP provides several key features:

+- Agent reporting (e.g., type, version, and host OS details) to the OpAMP control plane.

+- Configuration management.

+- Telemetry ingestion into an OTLP-compliant observability backend.

+- Auto-updating capabilities.

+- Connection credentials management.

 The protocol is vendor-agnostic, so the Server can remotely monitor and manage a fleet of different Agents that implement OpAMP, including a fleet of mixed agents from different vendors.